Prosecutor: Officer kicked Rayshard Brooks after shooting

 The felony murder charge against Rolfe, 27, carries life in prison or the death penalty, if prosecutors decide to seek it.
 He was also charged with 10 other offenses punishable by decades behind bars.

 The district attorney said Brosnan, 26, is cooperating with prosecutors and will testify.
-But his attorney, Amanda Clark Palmer, denied that and said Brosnan was not pleading guilty to anything.
+But one of his attorneys, Amanda Clark Palmer, denied that and said Brosnan was not pleading guilty to anything.

 A lawyer for Brooks’ widow cautioned that the charges were no reason to rejoice.